 Whilst I haven’t yet invested in cryptocurrency it’s something I’ve been heavily considering, especially with the hype surrounding Bitcoin at the moment.
 However, at the moment I’m trying to determine the safest & easiest way to invest.

 Which brings me onto today’s blog post – in which I’m going to be putting together a review of CoinBase, which is a company that lets you buy, sell & store various cryptocurrencies.

-One thing I noticed was that there was a lot of CoinBase scam rumors circulating the web with people claiming all sorts of things like CoinBase not letting them withdraw, locking them out of their accounts & so on…
+One thing I noticed was that there was a lot of CoinBase scam rumours circulating the web with people claiming all sorts of things like CoinBase not letting them withdraw, locking them out of their accounts & so on.

-Therefore I’ve decided to take a closer look myself, since I have a personal interest in using CoinBase & in this review I’m going to uncovering everything you need to know which means if you’ve also been considering using CoinBase like me then you can rest assure that you’ve landed in the right place to find out if it’s a wise move.
+Therefore I’ve decided to take a closer look myself, since I have a personal interest in using CoinBase & in this review, I’m going to uncovering everything you need to know which means if you’ve also been considering using CoinBase like me then you can rest assured that you’ve landed in the right place to find out if it’s a wise move.

 Whilst I don’t know the technical term for CoinBase (if there is one?) the best way I’d describe is as being a cryptocurrency marketplace.
 The site originally launched back in 2012 & the promising news is that they’re based in the USA.

 At the present moment in time, they only work with 3 cryptocurrencies in particular which are Bitcoin, Etherium, and LiteCoin.
 You can buy/sell these through the site & you can also create a free wallet to store them in.